 PlayStation (Beetle PSX)Link

 Beetle PSX is a port/fork of Mednafen's PSX module to the libretro API.
-It can be compiled in C++98 mode, excluding the Vulkan renderer, which is written in C++11 for the time being.
+It can be compiled in C++98 mode.
 Beetle PSX currently runs on Linux, OSX and Windows.

 Notable additions in this fork are: